Application Programming Interface

 Users can access the API by authenticating, retrieving an authorization token, and submitting a request

-that we return the information only to people who have an active account, and avoid attacks by
+that we return the information only to people who have an active account, thereby avoiding attacks by

 Authentication / Authorization